NatTuck/khoury-ntuck/courses/2018/01/cs3650/notes/08-calc-parser/notes.md

      - Push operator to stack.
    - If open paren, push to stack.
    - If close paren, pop ops from stack until corresponding open paren.

+## RPN to sexp

+ - Reverse the list.
+ - Consume items from the front of the list:
+   - Operators are an interior node with two children consumed from the list.
+   - Numbers are leaf nodes.